vinodbaste/app_update/README.md

  appUpdate.showUpdateAlert(context: context);
 }
 ```
+*Note:* The parameters such as `iosPackageName`,  `androidPackageName` are non-mandatory fields and can only be overwritten if the app package's differ from store versions.

-# Force update test
+# Force update dialog
-Calling `forceAppVersion` with your app's greator version will check if the app can be updated, and will automatically display a platform-specific alert that the user can use to go to the app store.
+Calling `forceAppVersion` with your app's greater version will check if the app can be updated, and will automatically display a platform-specific alert that the user can use to go to the app store.
 ```Dart
  final appUpdate = AppUpdate(
       iosPackageName: 'com.your.IOSpackage',